houmain/keymapper/README.md

 * redefine keyboard shortcuts system-wide or per application.
 * manage all your keyboard shortcuts in a single configuration file.
 * change shortcuts for similar actions in different applications at once.
-* share configuration files between multiple systems (GNU/Linux, Windows)
+* share configuration files between multiple systems (GNU/Linux, Windows).

 Configuration
 -------------